The Journey of Faith

 Ⓒ Suraj Sunil Singh NagarkotiI found Kaza a beautiful place with beautiful warm people beauty of that place is its altitude, the never-ending horizon, elated solitary ranges and peaks, majestic monasteries and eloquent monks, a faraway land scattered in the blissful silence of peace.

 Kaza invigorated my energies, the place my soul was seeking.

 The crispy fresh air, the sublime spiritual energy as I felt it.
 I think Max felt it too.

-I found a beautiful place to stay and I am forever thankful to all the love and trust I received there.
+I found a beautiful place to stay and I am forever thankful for all the love and trust I received there.
 People were welcoming, loving; living another life away from the chaos of a metropolitan city.
-Simple easy way of living in the lap of eternal beauty;so close to the skies.
+A simple easy way of living in the lap of eternal beauty; so close to the skies.

 And there I was right.

 After our 15 days of stay in Kaza, one day after I was back from my training and I opened the door calling Max, I was completely stunned.
 For the first time, I saw Max standing on his all fours.